lwbt/docs-steamdeck-note/FAQ.md

 I change to the default layout, which was not detault on SteamOS, for which I swapped PGUP and PGDN, set mouse acceleration on the trackpad to high und reduced haptic feedback.

+## My games look like Pixel Art, but not in desktop mode

+You have enabled half rate shading in the power menu, disabled it.